-Welcome to the second part of a nine part series on the big areas of life that addiction/alcoholism and recovery can and need to have(for the recovery part)on our life in general.
+Welcome to the second part of a nine-part series on the big areas of life that addiction/alcoholism and recovery can and need to have(for the recovery part)on our life in general.
 Please go into whatever archives exist on the site you are reading this to find the article from May of this year so you can get caught up on the main four areas.
 For the sake of bringing some people up to speed and for a quick reminder for those who read last month’s article, the main or fabulous four areas of life are: Physical, Mental, Emotional, Spiritual.
 Again, see the archives for a detailed breakdown of these areas.
-This month, we are going to take a closer look at some of the ways that addiction and alcoholism affect the physical part of our life.
+This month, we are going to take a closer look at some of the ways that addiction and alcoholism affect the physical part of our lives.
 Of course, there is so much information on this that it would literally take us at least a few years of daily articles to cover it all.
 Since you have no desire to spend that much time reading and ditto for me typing, we will cover some basics.
 As with all articles, I encourage you to do as much further research as you can/want on the subject.

 How does addiction work?
 I get this question a lot and to keep it simple, we will look at some of this info using layman’s terms so we all can be on the same page.
-Basically, the part of the brain affected by drugs can be referenced as the “rat brain”(a shout out to the fact that our brains function similar to that of a rat and the fact that many early forms of drug addiction testing was done on rats).
+Basically, the part of the brain affected by drugs can be referenced as the “rat brain”(a shout out to the fact that our brains function similarly to that of a rat and the fact that many early forms of drug addiction testing were done on rats).
 The “rat brain” tells us as people that we need basically three things.
 To eat food, to drink water, and to procreate.
-What a drug addict or alcoholics brain tells them due to the addictive nature of the drug combined with the brain chemistry of the user, is that the drug or alcohol of abuse is as important or as life essential as the three main functions that part of the brain is responsible for.
-When testing was done on rats by injecting certain drugs into their mid brains, the rats who were made addicted by hitting a button until they got a dose of their drugs, would hit that button until their death.
+What a drug addict or alcoholics brain tells them due to the addictive nature of the drug combined with the brain chemistry of the user, is that the drug or alcohol of abuse is as important or as a life essential as the three main functions that part of the brain is responsible for.
+When testing was done on rats by injecting certain drugs into their midbrains, the rats who were made addicted by hitting a button until they got a dose of their drugs, would hit that button until their death.
 They would not eat, they would not drink, they would not procreate.
 They would simply hit the button until they died of exhaustion or starvation.
 This effect, although not as exact in humans, shows just how powerful the drug can be physically on the brain.
 More on the mental side later.

 Try to stay cool and have a great summer!